Glossary definitionBrowse the neighboring terms

 Hidden chain-of-thought

-Picture hiring a consultant who solves your problem in a private office, then hands you a polished recommendation without showing their notes.
+Hidden chain-of-thought is when a model thinks through a problem step by step internally, but you only see the final answer or a short summary.
 The model generates reasoning tokens that guide its answer, but the provider strips or summarizes them before returning the response.
 Providers do this for several reasons: safety (preventing prompt injection through visible reasoning), competitive secrecy (reasoning traces reveal training techniques), and user experience (raw reasoning traces are often confusing to read).

 Builder example